Ojas: Boosting your Bliss through Seasonal Practices

 Wintertime is a beautiful opportunity for self-care.
 Our immunity is strengthened through rest and increased metabolic activity where we build our ojas.
 When our ojas is low and depleted we are beginning a cycle of compromised health but when it is strong, juicy and luscious we are setting ourselves up for a lifetime of inner and outer beauty.

-Adjusting our diet according to the seasonal routines and needs of the body and following the Ayurvedic guidelines for the seasonal transitions, can prevent a build up of ama or toxins in the body.
+Adjusting our diet according to the seasonal routines and needs of the body and following the Ayurvedic treatments for seasonal transitions, can prevent a build up of ama or toxins in the body.
 These deplete healthy tissues and lead to fatigue, low immunity and can eventually accumulate into more advanced disease states.

 By refining our food choices, our practices and our mindset through the winter we can thrive all year round.
 As we prepare for spring when the snow begins to melt and the toxins in our bodies are ready to be softened and released, we shift our practices to detoxifying and letting go.
 In Ayurveda there is no one-size-fits-all philosophy.
 Learning from nature we align ourselves with the wisdom provided and by applying the practices we discover increased resistance to disease, more energy, tranquility, cheerful outlook, mental clarity and emotional balance.